- For couples, know the key charities that are important to your spouse or partner.

-Then, a friend told her about yoga, and a lot changed.
+Then a friend told her about yoga, and a lot changed.
 "I went into the class feeling stressed and came out feeling so calm, so at peace, so relaxed," she says.
-"Yoga made me feel good, more vibrant, stronger and clear-headed.
-It was just the most positive outcome—life-affirming and life-altering.
-I needed and wanted to pursue it further.”
+"Yoga made me feel good, more vibrant, stronger, and clear-headed."

 A family foundation for giving

 Carol and her husband Jack, a commercial real estate developer, established a Fidelity Charitable® Giving Account® in 2010, and their charitable contributions have been growing over the years.
-They have several organizations that are near and dear to their hearts, and they use the Giving Account to make annual grant recommendations to the charities of their choice.
-They both feel that Fidelity Charitable provides a seamless, efficient and supportive way to do that.
+They use the Giving Account to make annual grant recommendations to the charities of their choice.
+They both feel that Fidelity Charitable provides a seamless, efficient, and supportive way to do that.

-Both of them share a pedigree for giving.
-They came from loving and altruistic families who gave of their time and talent, and raised their children to understand the importance of helping those in less fortunate circumstances.
-Carol and Jack have begun involving their children in charitable giving, and would like to involve their grandchildren too when the time is right.
+Carol and Jack share a pedigree for giving, having come from altruistic families who raised their children to appreciate the importance of helping those in need.
+The O'Neils have started involving their children in charitable giving and plan to involve their grandchildren, too.

 Funding what you love

 Carol loves Mother Teresa's quote: "We are not called to do great things.
 But we can do small things with great love."
 Carol urges people to get a little more interested and involved in charitable causes in their own communities.
-"Sometimes the universe presents you with a path to your philanthropic efforts but you can also go out on your own and see where there's a need," says Carol.
-Her mantra is simple: "Contribute to what has meaning to you; contribute to what you love.”
-For Carol, that has meant for more and more people to learn the benefits of Kripalu yoga.
+"Sometimes the universe presents you with a path to your philanthropic efforts, but you can also go out on your own and see where there's a need," says Carol.
+Her mantra is simple: "Contribute to what has meaning to you; contribute to what you love."

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917